Cubes, cacti, and framed long knots: The cactus action on the tower and the cubes action on framed long knots

-The top and bottom squares both commute because in each case, the action of the upper-left space of $m$-ary operations is pulled back from the action of the lower-left space of $m$-ary operations.
+The top and bottom squares commute because in each case, the action of the upper-left space of $m$-ary operations is pulled back from the action of the lower-left space of $m$-ary operations.
 If we replaced $r_m$ above by its homotopy inverse, namely the inclusion $i_m:\Ov^1(m) \incl \Ov(m)$, then the resulting upward-flowing square would commute for the same reason.
 Thus the square immediately below the top one commutes up to homotopy.
-Therefore establishing the homotopy-commutativity of the third square will yield the desired compatibility.
-We begin with the case $m=2$ in Theorem \ref{T:browder-compatible-space-level}, where some key points are easier to discuss in detail.
+Therefore establishing the homotopy commutativity of the third square will yield the desired compatibility.
+We begin with the simpler case $m=2$ in Theorem \ref{T:browder-compatible-space-level}.
 The reader who is interested in a shorter exposition may skip ahead to Theorem \ref{T:dyer-lashof-compatible-space-level}, which is essentially the case of arbitrary $m$ and which we prove in a similar manner to Theorem \ref{T:browder-compatible-space-level} but with fewer details.